euiex/Quantum-ontology/expression-collapse/ontology-of-expression.md

 The aim of this work is to construct an ontology of expression, where expression is regarded as a primary process generating the distinction between potential and actual, between multidimensional and articulated, between pre-conscious and manifested.
 We will show that in this context expression is not merely a means of communication but a fundamental mechanism of meaning manifestation.

+## II.
+Formalization of Terms

+### 1. Wave Function of Images (Ψ)

+**Definition:**
+The wave function of images (Ψ) is a pre-reflexive state of semantic potentiality, preceding any act of thinking, perception, or differentiation. Ψ is not what we think or see, but the source from which thought, image, or form can be collapsed.

+**Properties:**
+- Inaccessible to consciousness in its pure form;
+- Neither discrete nor quantized;
+- Does not obey the logic of identity (A ≠ A);
+- Characterized by intensities and tensions (in the spirit of Simondon and Deleuze);
+- Serves as the horizon of semantic potentiality.

+**Remark:**
+Even minimally conscious thought (ϕ₁) is already the result of a collapse of Ψ, i.e., its reduction to a distinguishable form.